FREE (shovel, bag, wheelbarrow or trailer, BYO) of wood chips/mulch for ALL our members during Hut opening times.

 ROTOVATOR AND CULTIVATOR HIRE - A rotovator and a cultivator are available for hire for on-site use only.
 The fee is £10 for the first two hours.
 Hire time runs from handover and ceases when the machine is returned to the machinery shed.
 Please give Dennis advance notice to hire this equipment or for any matters relating to the site please email Dennis @ email@example.com.

 POND & WILDLIFE AREA - Daffodils, Singles, Doubles & Dwarfs, Muscari & Tulips have all performed well, The water level in the pond has risen & fallen depending in the rain harvested from the BBQ roof.
-We now have frog spawn in the shallows & a single Newt has been seen out for a swim.
-However the visit of the Herron has seen the demise of at least one of our frogs.
-A pair of Ducks seen paddling around in February finally nested in a pond in The Street & mum & her ducklings have today walked out of the garden to new quarters.
+A a single Newt has been seen out for a swim.
+Four Ducks have been seen paddling around in the pond & also sleeping on some of the plots.
 The Snakes Head Fritillars look fantastic as do the Pond Buttercups.
-Wood Anemones & flowering garlic are doing well.
+Wood Anemones & the flowering garlic is doing well.

 All photographs to be colour, minimum size 150x100mm/6" x 4" and maximum size 190 x 130mm/7.5" x 5" and mounted and taken within the last eighteen months.